 Foundation Professionals of Florida offers several solutions for foundation problems that might occur in your Florida home or business this winter.

 For sinking and settling foundations, we offer foundation piering options.
-We use high-quality steel piers from ECP to ensure that your home is lifted and stabilized effectively to prevent further problems.
 Both steel push piers and helical piers can be used to lift foundations that have settled due to soil movement or soil shrinkage.
 If your foundation has cracked or if it has bowing walls due to soil pressure, we can install helical tiebacks to pull the foundation walls back into place or carbon fiber strips and staples to strengthen the concrete and close cracks.
 We also offer polyurethane injections to fill voids under concrete and lift slab foundations.

 If you find that the soil shrinkage or erosion has caused a sinkhole to open up on your property, we offer sinkhole remediation.
 Our remediation process consists of injecting a cement grout to fill the sinkhole and any voids in the ground and to compact the nearby soil to keep it from shifting again.